Shopify vs BigCommerce 2026: The Enterprise Ecommerce Showdown

 Which has better customer support?

-Both platforms offer 24/7 customer support via phone, email, and live chat.
-Shopify is often praised for its quick, accessible, and generally helpful support for general queries.
-BigCommerce provides excellent support, with enterprise plans receiving dedicated account managers, which can be a significant advantage for complex issues.
+Both Shopify and BigCommerce offer 24/7 customer support via phone, email, and live chat across most plans.
+Shopify is often praised for its quick response times and extensive self-help documentation.
+BigCommerce also provides comprehensive support, with enterprise clients receiving dedicated account management and priority assistance.
+The quality can vary based on the specific issue and support agent.

 Can you migrate between these platforms easily?